mrcnski/signor.dev/_posts/2018-05-10-jekyll-previous-and-next-posts.md

 {% include image.html name="next-and-prev.png" alt="Next and previous posts." width="521" %}

 Neat, huh?
 I'll present the code in the next section, while those hungry for knowledge can follow along with the [Explanation](.#explanation).
-If this isn't exactly what you're looking for, don't worry; my method is easily extensible as it makes use of CSS flexbox.
+If this isn't exactly what you're looking for, don't worry; my method is easily extendable as it makes use of CSS flexbox.

 If you're wondering why it's important to do this correctly, please see [this image](/assets/img/evil-layout-clown.png).[^source]
 {: .note }